 These rural sanctuaries are demonstrative of the initial stages of development, well thought out and articulated, by the Greek colonists upon their arrival in the Sele Plain.
-The construction of Heraiai on the Sele River, at Fonte di Roccadaspide, and the sanctuary at Agropoli, all correspond to the founding of .here may have been several other sanctuaries in the area, but too little has been found to give definitive confirmation of their existence.
-Most of the rural sanctuaries natural resource, and indicated Greek control over said resource,also provided a reference point for those living in the outlying territory and gave them a formal place to come together.
+The construction of Heraiai on the Sele River, at Fonte di Roccadaspide, and the sanctuary at Agropoli, all correspond in date to the founding of Poseidonia.
+There may have been several other sanctuaries in the area, but too little has been found to give definitive confirmation of their existence.
+Most of the rural sanctuaries were built to claim a natural resource, and indicated Greek control over said resource, and they also provided a reference point for those living in the outlying territory and gave them a formal place to come together.
 The sanctuaries demarcating the northern and southern boundaries, however, serve a different purpose.
-Generally isolated from other settlements in the chora, and leagues away from the , these structures served to protect the integrity of the colony, dancing a fine line between the role of the defender and the integrator.
-They served as landmarks for P control, but also greeted those entering the territory in a way less threatening than a military outpost, or defensive walls.
+Generally isolated from other settlements in the chora, and leagues away from the asty, these structures served to protect the integrity of the colony, dancing a fine line between the role of the defender and the integrator.
+They served as landmarks for Poseidonian control, but also greeted those entering the territory in a way less threatening than a military outpost, or defensive walls.

 It is evident that extramural sanctuaries, which serve as frontiers for Greek settlements in Southern Italy between the 8th and 6th century BCE, serve a much different purpose than their counterparts in the east.
-P is exemplary of this, as the sanctuaries littering the outlying territory were a part of a clearly defined plan of organization.
+Poseidonia is exemplary of this, as the sanctuaries littering the outlying territory were a part of a clearly defined plan of organization.
 What is interesting to note is that walls did not appear around the city until the 4th century BCE, at the time when the threat of Lucanian advancement lingered.
-Thus, up until that point, the frontier sanctuaries were the primaryof for , suggesting in the southwestern Italian countryside.
+Thus, up until that point, the frontier sanctuaries were the primary method of demarcation and separation of territory for Poseidonia, suggesting relative peace in the southwestern Italian countryside.
 The Greek colonists utilized sites of particular note to those already inhabiting the Sele Plain to their advantage, whether they featured remains of older, Bronze Age, settlements, or highlighted some natural resource like a spring, or harbored the best view of the surrounding area.
 It was at these spots they constructed their temples, placing their gods in charge of the countryside, while welcoming those living in the outlying territory onto their sacred ground.
 They served as centers of worship, the face of law in the area out of the inner city’s reach, and protectors for those living behind them.
-The plethora of architectural styles and influences that are evident in the construction of the various temples are indicative of the Greeks’ colonial motives they meant to keep the integrity of their Greek ethnicity, but also demonstrated a willingness to welcome others under their protection, producing a culture that was entirely unique to Southern Italy.
+The plethora of architectural styles and influences that are evident in the construction of the various temples are indicative of the Greeks’ colonial motives: they meant to keep the integrity of their Greek ethnicity, but also demonstrated a willingness to welcome others under their protection, producing a culture that was entirely unique to Southern Italy.